Edw1nter/jump-game/README.md

 # jump-game
-tyoe in 1 to start pvp\n
+tyoe in 1 to start pvp.
-type in 2 to start pve
+type in 2 to start pve.